-On September 27, 2022, Legacy Spectral's stockholders approved the adoption of the 2022 Long Term Incentive Plan (the "2022 Plan") which permits granting of incentive stock options (they must meet all statutory requirements), non-qualified stock options, stock appreciation rights, restricted stock, stock units, performance shares, performance units, incentive bonus awards, and other cash-based or stock-based awards.
-Pursuant to the 2022 Plan, stock options must expire within 10 years and must be granted with exercise prices of no less than the fair value of the common stock on the grant date, as determined by Legacy Spectral's Board of Directors.
-As of March 31, 2024, under the 2022 Plan, 88,749 shares of common stock were issuable upon exercise of outstanding options and 508,197 restricted stock units ("RSUs") were issuable.
-Under the 2022 Plan, 1,342,918 shares remain available for issuance through grants of future options.
-RSUs awarded under the 2022 Plan for the purchase of common stock will vest based on continued service which is generally three years or based on the achievement of market terms as set forth in the individual awards.
+On May 14, 2024, the Company's shareholders approved the adoption of the 2023 Long Term Incentive Plan (the "2023 Plan") which permits granting of incentive stock options (they must meet all statutory requirements), non-qualified stock options, stock appreciation rights, restricted stock, stock units, performance shares, performance units, incentive bonus awards, and other cash-based or stock-based awards.
+The options, restricted stock units and other securities issued pursuant to the 2018 Plan and 2022 Plan will be replaced with a corresponding award to be issued pursuant to the 2023 Plan.
+No new grants will be made under the 2022 Plan and the 2018 Plan and all outstanding grants under the 2018 Plan and 2022 Plan will be assumed by the 2023 Plan.
+The maximum aggregate number of shares that may be issued under the Plan shall not exceed 8,000,000, plus the number of shares that are automatically added on January 1st of each year for a period of up to ten years, commencing on January 1, 2024 and ending on (and including) January 1, 2033, in an amount equal to the lesser of (i) five percent (5%) of the total number of shares of stock outstanding on December 31st of the preceding calendar year, and (ii) an amount determined by the Board of Directors.
+Pursuant to the 2023 Plan, stock options must expire within 10 years and must be granted with exercise prices of no less than the fair value of the common stock on the grant date, as determined by the Board of Directors.
+As of September 30, 2024, under the 2023 Plan, 3,786,191 shares of common stock were issuable upon exercise of outstanding options and 469,400 restricted stock units ("RSUs") were issuable.
+Under the 2023 Plan, 3,744,410 shares remain available for issuance through grants of future options.
+RSUs awarded under the 2023 Plan for the purchase of common stock will vest based on continued service which is generally three years or based on the achievement of market terms as set forth in the individual awards.
 The grant date fair value of the award will be recognized as compensation expense over the requisite service period.
 The fair value of the RSUs is estimated on the date of grant based on the fair value of the Company's common stock.
-The 2022 Plan provides that the Compensation Committee shall determine the vesting conditions of awards granted under the 2022 Plan, and the Compensation Committee has from time-to-time approved vesting schedules for certain awards that deviate from the vesting conditions described in the previous sentence.
+The 2023 Plan provides that the Compensation Committee shall determine the vesting conditions of awards granted under the 2023 Plan, and the Compensation Committee has from time-to-time approved vesting schedules for certain awards that deviate from the vesting conditions described in the previous sentence.